yssource/rhai/README.md

 | `string.rhai`         | string operations                                             |
 | `while.rhai`          | while loop                                                    |

-To run the scripts, you can either make your own tiny program, or make use of the `rhai_runner` example program:
+To run the scripts, either make a tiny program or use of the `rhai_runner` example:

 ```bash
 cargo run --example rhai_runner scripts/any_script.rhai